newrelic/aws-log-ingestion/README.md

 ## Configuration

-You can configure forwarding of logs to New Relic Infrastructure and/or New Relic Logging using the following two environment variables.
+You can configure forwarding of logs to New Relic Infrastructure and/or New Relic Logging using the following environment variables.

 | Env.
 Variable | Behavior | Value |
 |---------------|----------|----------------------------|